VIETNARMS

 What is this study about?

-ii) By tailoring duration of DAA treatment based on early treatment response, as was previously done with interferon-based regimens using rapid virological response.
+- Tailoring the length of DAA treatment based on early responses to treatment, as was previously done with interferon-based regimens using rapid virological response.

-iii) By using adjunctive therapies (ribavirin (RBV), pegylated interferon (PEG-IFN)) in combination with DAAs to optimise cure rates with reduced drug exposure.
+- Using an additional (adjunctive) therapy, pegylated interferon (PEG-IFN), in combination with DAAs to optimise cure rates with reduced drug exposure.

 Who is funding the study?